sjodcre/ar-web/public/content/developers/get-started/installation/arweave.md

 ✅ **Run with npx or install as a dependency**
 ✅ **Use Arweave.js to interact with the local instance**

-🚀 **Now you're ready to build & test Arweave applications locally!** 🔥
+🚀 **Now you're ready to build & test Arweave applications locally!** 🔥 -->

+## 🔹 Important Update
+This section will be modified as a new local development environment is being created.
+In the meantime, you can safely assume that as long as your projects are working on Vercel, a few simple tweaks will get your application to work on Arweave!